-- 12.2.1.
-Three men from the same country starting from the junior category, who participate in the Championship in an individual category (canicross, bike-joëring, scooter). - 12.2.2.
-Three women from the same country starting from junior category, who participate in the Championship in an individual category (canicross, bike-joëring, scooter). - 12.2.3.
-All humans and dogs must have competed at the Championships already (in canicross, bike-joëring or scooter), they cannot just register for the Relay event. - 12.2.4.
-The dog is only allowed to race twice: - One Junior or Adult Trail and a Young or School Trail - One Junior or Adult Trail and a Relay - One Young or School Trail and a Relay - Two Young or School Trail
+12.2.1.
+Three men from the same country starting from the junior category, who participate in the Championship in an individual category (canicross, bike-joëring, scooter).

+12.2.2.
+Three women from the same country starting from junior category, who participate in the Championship in an individual category (canicross, bike-joëring, scooter).

+12.2.3.
+All humans and dogs must have competed at the Championships already (in canicross, bike-joëring or scooter), they cannot just register for the Relay event.

+- 12.2.4.
+The dog is only allowed to race twice10: - One Junior or Adult Trail AND a School or Young or Cadet Trail - One Junior or Adult Trail AND a Relay - One School or Young or Cadet Trail AND a Relay - Two School or Young or Cadet Trail